Character encoding for commit messages

 $ locale LANG="en_US.UTF-8" LC_COLLATE="en_US.UTF-8" LC_CTYPE="en_US.UTF-8" LC_MESSAGES="en_US.UTF-8" LC_MONETARY="en_US.UTF-8" LC_NUMERIC="en_US.UTF-8" LC_TIME="en_US.UTF-8" LC_ALL="en_US.UTF-8"

 This prints your current character encoding settings.
-Additionally, when using Terminal.app on OS X, you should make sure that your preferred encoding is correctly set in the preferences as well.
+Additionally, when using Terminal.app on OS X, you should make sure that your preferred encoding is correctly set in the settings as well.

 You can set your preferred shell encoding with the following lines in your shell profile: